joshlarson/sqrt-mocks/README.md

 Anne, on the other hand, hates mocking.
 She prefers every unit test to test as much of her system as possible and refuses to mock anything.
 She does not even include Mockito among her dependencies.

 And before we begin, let's not spend time asking "But is Anne really writing UNIT tests?
 Can it be a UNIT test if her test exercises more than one class?"
 Such questions are questions for dictionaries and linguists, not for programmers, who prefer to see what benefit Anne's tests can give her, regardless of what they are called.

+####Setup

+Ove and Anne both decide to create a simple project that does fun things with square roots.
+They both decide to do their projects in Java, using Maven as their build systems.
+Their Maven scripts look identical except for one small difference: Ove includes mockito as a test dependency, while Anne does not.

+Feel free to import their work into your favorite IDE.
+Anne called her project "sqrt-without-mocks", while Ove named his "sqrt-with-mocks".
+It should be straightforward to tell which project will make use of Mockito, and which will not.